 This section handles content blocking settings and how that will be displayed.
 There will be a setting for each post type that the plugin is set to handle.
-By default this will be Posts and Pages.
+By default, this will be Posts and Pages.
 However, if custom post types are identified in the Custom Post Types section, those will be added here.

 (Keep in mind that not all CPTs function the same, and not all of them behave exactly like posts.
-Some CPTs may work well with standard WP-Members settings in the Options tab where others may require special handling.)
+Some CPTs may work well with standard WP-Members settings in the Options tab whereas others may require special handling.)

 This determines the default setting for each post type.
 Settings are “block” or “do not block”.
 As a default setting, any post of the identified post type will receive this handling if it does not have a specific setting at the post level (set in the post editor window).
-[See Managing Content for indepth information on blocking posts and pages.]
+[See Managing Content for in-depth information on blocking posts and pages.]

 This will show any excerpt before the auto excerpt or “read more” tag on a protected post type when the user is not logged in.
 Note that this is specifically for the single post view and does not effect post summary pages such as archives or search results.
 [See Managing Content > Show Excerpts]

 By default, the plugin will display a login and registration form in the place of blocked content.
 Whether these are displayed or not by default can be managed by post type with these two settings.
 The default setting at install will display both login and registration on blocked posts and pages instead of the content.